-In this article, you’ll learn how to set up a V-Ray license server to be used with Nimble Studio workstations or Deadline workers.
+In this article, you’ll learn how to set up a V-Ray license server to be used with Studio in the Cloud and Nimble Studio workstations or Deadline workers.
 For this tutorial, you will need access to a Chaos account with valid V-Ray licenses in it; you should provide as many licenses as you plan to use.
-For example, if you plan to have 10 users in your Nimble Studio, you should have at least 10 licenses available inside your Chaos account.
+For example, if you plan to have 10 users in your Studio in the Cloud and Nimble Studio, you should have at least 10 licenses available inside your Chaos account.

 Before going into the details we will need to create some resources.
 First, since we need to transfer some files between your local computer and the license server, we will use a S3 bucket to temporarily store the files we need to exchange.

 Go to the AWS console, search for the S3 service and click the “Create bucket” button.
 Choose a name for the bucket.
 In this tutorial, I will go with “studiolicensefiles”.
-For the region, ensure that you have selected the region in which you have deployed your Nimble Studio.
+For the region, ensure that you have selected the region in which you have deployed your Studio in the Cloud and Nimble Studio.
 Leave the other options as they are and click the “Create bucket” button at the bottom of the page.

 Next, we will need to create an IAM role that allows access to the bucket we have just created.
 Search IAM in the AWS console and in the left column go into “Policies” and click the “Create Policy” button.
 Go to the JSON tab and paste the following policy: